 “Then as rapidly as it had come, the rain stopped, the sun came out, and the Graf quickly became light.
 The mechanic barely made it back to his power car before the ship took off again.”

-The Herberts Company offered a solution: “Cellon.”
-To overcome these dangerous rainwater-weight swings endured with the globe-trotting Graf, the new ‘Cellon’ waterproofing was hand-lacquered over Hindenburg’s final nitrate dope layers (left).
+The Herberts Company offered a solution: a better “Cellon.”
+To overcome these dangerous rainwater-weight swings endured with the globe-trotting Graf, their new ‘Cellon’ waterproofing was hand-lacquered over Hindenburg’s final nitrate dope layers (left).
 The compound was worth the money because really worked: samples of LZ-129 fabric repel water amazingly well even 80 years later, rain beading up like on a freshly waxed automotive finish.

 Cellon’s success was due in part to its strongly acidic formula.
 Much as when an individual finds it regretful to paint lacquer over enamel, the Cellon partially dissolved the nitrate dope layers with their imbedded aluminum oxide, mixing them together.
 Where close to the structure, depending on the applicant’s technique, the acidic formula even reached in to melt some of the girder’s blue primer.
 Topside, the layers melting together included the innermost, original coat of UV-resisting iron oxide.
 No one realized it at the time, but mixing aluminum dust in a binder with small amounts of iron oxide yielded a chemical composition nearly identical to what would become a Polaris missile’s solid rocket motor, in which iron oxide acts as a catalyst.
 The whole mess glopping together had inadvertently created random, tiny blobs of thermite topside.
 When finally dry, the result was indeed water resistant.
 However, the process resulted in the final product becoming the most highly flammable and most easily ignitable airship covering in history, and having a very high electrical resistance as well.
 The literature does not suggest the resultant tendency to hold a charge better than any airship before was appreciated, but if so, it might have been seen as beneficial.